iridis-rs/iridis/README.md

-# flarrow
+# `flarrow-runtime`

-Flarrow (flow + arrow) is a rust runtime/framework for building dataflow applications.
-It lets you define logical layouts for your application and then loading nodes into the runtime.
+Flarrow (flow + arrow) is a rust framework for building dataflow applications.
+The `flarrow-runtime` repo defines crates that lets you define logical layouts for your application, load nodes into the runtime and execute it.
 Flarrow provides a simple and intuitive API for defining dataflow applications, making it easy to build complex systems with minimal effort.

 # Features

-- Async tokio runtime everywhere so you can easily use your async code to determine the layout of your application.
+- Async tokio runtime everywhere so you can easily use your async code to determine each step of the application.
 - Message passing between nodes with tokio channels.
 - Message passing without copy thanks to the Apache `arrow` format.
+- Service system with Query/Queryable primitive.
+- 100% pluggable!

 # How it works